g-savant/gsavant_pico_ctf/challenges/web_inject/README.md

 # Identity Checker

-Identity Checker is just a bad login portal: it copies your input straight into a string-building SQL query, so you can inject arbitrary statements.
-The flow now is:

-- Push an `INSERT INTO users(...)
-VALUES (...)` payload into the password field.
+Identity Checker “encrypts” passwords with AES-GCM but reuses the same nonce and copies your input straight into SQL.
+Use SQLi to pull the admin’s encrypted password, use your own ciphertext to build the keystream, and decrypt the admin’s password.
+Flow:

+- Register any user with a known password.
-- Log in as the account you just injected and keep the session cookie.
+- Log in as that user to get your password ciphertext.
-- Call `/admin/flag` with that cookie to grab the flag.
+- Send a UNION in the login username to pull the admin row; the response hands back the admin ciphertext.
+- XOR to recover the admin password, log in as admin, and POST `/admin/flag`.